When You’re Feeling Stuck

 Teaming with Teachers – Working With a Client’s School

-Teaming with Teachers - Working With a Client's School By Judith Norman, MA, MS, LPC, RPT-S Have you tried working with a client’s school and found it challenging?
-If so, you are not [...]
+Have you tried working with a clientâs school and found it challenging?
+If so, you are not alone; this is often the case.
+While everyone may want to work together […]

 Help Your Child Overcome Nameless Anxiety

-Help Your Child Overcome Nameless Anxiety By Annie Brook, Ph.D.
 Children share their emotional and body-based experiences in an attempt to integrate life events; including experiences in utero, at birth and post birth.
-These [...]
+These pre-cognitive events shape a childâs behavior, […]

-An Antidote to anxiety?
+An Antidote to Anxiety?
 Predictability

-An Antidote to anxiety?
-Predictability By Jessica Schaffer One of the main sources of heightened anxiety in all of us is our unknown futures.
-Of course we can’t predict our futures, but [...]
+One of the main sources of heightened anxiety in all of us is our unknown futures.
+Of course we canât predict our futures, but most of the time we can predictably […]